1989 USSR Chess Championship

 The 1989 Soviet Chess Championship was the 56th edition of USSR Chess Championship.
-Held from 23 September 15 October 1989 in Odessa.
+Held from 23 September 15 October 1989 in Odesa.
 The title was won by Rafael Vaganian.
-Semifinals took place at Barnaul, Blagoveshchensk and Uzhhorod; two First League tournaments (qualifying to the final) were held at Klaipeda and Simferopol.
+Semifinals took place at Barnaul, Blagoveshchensk and Uzhhorod; two First League tournaments (qualifying to the final) were held at Klaipėda and Simferopol.

 Qualifying

 Semifinals

 Semifinals took place at Barnaul, Blagoveshchensk and Uzhhorod.